-Walk Cleveland's most haunted locations.
-13 stops, self-guided.
-3 stops free.
+Walk Cleveland's self-guided ghost tour.
+13 documented stops, 5 free.
 No guide, no schedule — just you and the dark.

 You stand before the crumbling stone walls of Squires Castle, built in the 1890s as a gatehouse for Feargus Squires never-completed country estate.
 Th...